Slyson/A-Time-Series-Analysis-of-Steinhoff/README.md

 ## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under the [Apache License 2.0](http://www.apache.org/licenses/).